 I give you TSA for example.
-To be sure that no one with a utility knife (the uninitiated call them “box cutters”) were taken on planes again after 9/11, TSA makes grannies remove their shoes and uses machines that reveal your bodily imperfections to the world.
+To be sure that no one takes a utility knife (the uninitiated call them “box cutters”) onto a plane again after 9/11, TSA makes grannies remove their shoes and uses machines that reveal your bodily imperfections to the world.
 This is little more than “security theater,” intended to make us feel safer despite the government’s own evidence that TSA checkpoints are weapons sieves.

 In the tree world, after the Emerald Ash Borer was already hopping amok across North America, states responded with roadside signs warning people against transporting firewood.

 The Emerald Ash Borers, of course, being illiterate insects, did not read the signs.
 Rather, the little green destroyers continued their march unimpeded.

 When Frances Levine’s neighbor Ida decided to hack down a boundary tree, Frances got a restraining order stopping the butchery.
 By then, the tree was pretty much done for.
 The trial court, recognizing that the tree was much too far gone, declined to issue a permanent injunction against further tree removal.
 The tree was already beyond repair: issuing an injunction against killing it now would be futile.

 Frances would not take ‘no’ for an answer… until she heard it two more times from two higher courts.

 What Ida did was not right, and could get Frances some damages.
 But the act was done, and an order prohibiting the act would not unring the bell.